How do you calculate response time for a single day?

 Example:

-You received exactly one email on April 1st and later responded to it on April 3rd.
-Your email response time for April 1st is 2 days; the time it took you to eventually respond to the email you received on April first.
+You received exactly one email on April 1st at 10:00am and later responded to it on April 3rd at exactly 10:00am.
+Your email response time for April 1st is 48 hours; the time it took you to eventually respond to the email you received on April 1st.

-In other words, your average email response time for April 1st the average of all your responses that you sent for emails you received on day April 1st.
+In other words, your average email response time for April 1st the average of all your responses that you eventually sent (on any day on or after April 1st) for emails you received on April 1st.